Last revised 2019 (changes to membership categories and fees to be implemented in 2020)

 2. Signing powers for all financial documents shall be vested in the hands of the Treasurer and either the President or the Secretary.
 At the discretion of the Executive signing powers may also be accorded other members of the Executive.

-3. The Treasurer shall submit the financial statement to the Annual General Meeting of the Council.
+3. The Treasurer shall submit the financial statement and propose the budget for approval at the Annual General Meeting of the Council.

 Records of the CNSA:

-The archival records of the CNSA will be housed at Nova Scotia Archives in accordance with the terms and conditions of a record of gift agreement between the CNSA and Nova Scotia Archives.
+The archival records of the CNSA will be housed at the Nova Scotia Archives in accordance with the terms and conditions of a record of gift agreement between the CNSA and the Nova Scotia Archives.

 Officers: Retiring officers and chairpersons of CNSA positions and committees should pass on their official CNSA files to their successors in office.